kwan22/habits/level1.md

 <details>
 <summary>2a</summary>

 The last Badeline room conveniently has a dev shortcut.
-Maneuvering under the ice block opens up another shortcut: lining up against the wall above it may be useful. <br>
+Maneuvering around the ice block opens up another shortcut: lining up against the wall above it may be useful.
+Be sure to not grab when passing by it. <br>
 <img src = "https://github.com/kwan22/habits/blob/main/images/lv1/2a_intervention_dev.webp" width = "480">

 The plan for the last few coins in the Badeline chase sequence is to never cross your own path. <br>